upnorthmedia/Full-Context-Add-Feature-Gemini-Pro-2/README.md

-# 🚀 Gemini Feature Generator
+# 🚀 Full Context Gemini Feature Generator

 A powerful CLI tool that leverages Google's Gemini AI & Repomix to analyze your codebase and generate feature implementations.